Palliative sedation: Sedating agents

-Benzodiazepines: This a drug class that works on the central nervous system to tackle a variety of medical conditions, such as seizure, anxiety, depression.
+Benzodiazepines: This is a drug class that works on the central nervous system to tackle a variety of medical conditions, such as seizures, anxiety, and depression.
 As benzodiazepines suppress the activities of nerves in the brain, they also create a sedating effect which is utilized for multiple medical procedures and purposes.
-Among all benzodiazepine agents, midazolam (Versed) is the most frequently used medication for palliative sedation for its rapid onset and short duration of action.
+Among all benzodiazepine agents, midazolam is the most frequently used medication for palliative sedation for its rapid onset and short duration of action.
 The main indications for midazolam in palliative sedation are to control delirium and alleviate breathing difficulties so as to minimize distress and prevent exacerbation of these symptoms.

-Opioids: Opioid agents - which relieve pain primarily via modulation of receptor activity in the central nervous system - also commonly induce sedation or drowsiness.
-However, they are more frequently used for analgesia than sedation.
+Opioids: Opioids (eg morphine) can be used as an analgesics (pain relief) but should not be used to induce sedation.
+The optimal balance of effect (analgesia ie pain relief) versus side effect (drowsiness) of opioids depends on a person's individual situation.
+In some settings. drowsiness as a side effect of good pain control may be acceptable, but opioids are not generally used with the primary goal of sedation.

-Even though opioids tend to provide a comforting effect for recipients, there exists the risk of drug dependence and - to a lesser extent - substance use disorder and diversion of medications.
-Therefore, the Clinical Practice Guidelines for Quality Palliative Care from the National Consensus Project recommends a comprehensive assessment of symptoms prior to initiating pharmacological therapy; ongoing monitoring to determine efficacy and any adverse effects; and educating the patient and family.
+Other agents: Levomepromazine is a sedating antipsychotic that can be used for palliative sedation.
+As third-line therapy, phenobarbital can be used.